tsunami416604/azure-docs.hu-hu/articles/azure-monitor/platform/cli-samples.md

 ## <a name="diagnostics"></a>Diagnosztika

-Ebben a szakaszban található információk segítségével a diagnosztikai beállítások kezelése.
+Az ebben a szakaszban található információk segítségével a diagnosztikai beállításokkal dolgozhat.

 ### <a name="get-a-diagnostic-setting"></a>Diagnosztikai beállítás beolvasása